 How it works

-When wallet providers are configured, the user lands on a method picker offering two ways to fund the deposit:
+When wallet providers are configured, the user lands on a method picker offering a few ways to fund the deposit:

 -